dotnet/designs/accepted/2024/observable_collection.md

     the problem without requiring changes from the UI framework.
   - Con: More complex state, might not play well with WPF's `CollectionView`.

-* **Event enumerator**.
+* ~~**Event enumerator**.
 We could expose a method on `NotifyCollectionChangedEventArgs` that returns an `IEnumerable<NotifyCollectionChangedEventArgs>`.
 For single item events it returns itself, otherwise it creates a new event arg per item.
-This requires UI controls to make code changes if they don't support bulk notifications, but the change is fairly targeted.
+This requires UI controls to make code changes if they don't support bulk notifications, but the change is fairly targeted.~~
-  - Pro: Simple API
+  - ~~Pro: Simple API~~
-  - Con: Still breaks consumers, just provides an easier path to adapt to the new behavior without having to full support bulk notifications.
+  - ~~Con: Still breaks consumers, just provides an easier path to adapt to the new behavior without having to fully support bulk notifications.~~
+  - > [!NOTE]
+    > Doesn't seem feasible.
+Handlers of the event likely assume the collection
+    > was just changed to include the one modification.
+Just translating the
+    > event would mean they get a series of events but the handler sees the
+    > final collection in all invocations.

 * **Handling it at the CollectionView level**.
 WPF seems to have an indirection between the data-bound UI controls and the observable collections via the